1. High-speed train from Paris Gare Montparnasse

 The approximately 600-kilometer (370 miles) distance will take you 6-7 hours on a highway (A-1).

 Be aware of the tolls on the route that can add up to over 50 euros one way.
 The cost of gas in France may be higher than in your country.
-As of today, in the summer of 2020, a liter of gas is approximately 1.30 euros (around 4.90 euros per US gallon).
+A liter of gas is approximately 1.80 euros (around 4.90 euros per US gallon).

 If you are looking to share a ride, look into car-sharing options at Bla Bla Car.